Have you ever considered your brand positioning?

 We knew a simple wordmark logo works best in our industry.
 This was our base idea.

 You won’t have to do something wild here.
-Small things can make a big difference.
-Like you can choose a different color or font.
+Small things can make a big difference, for example, you can choose a different color or font.

 How to Design a Logo